 - Analysis object - Provided that a terrain analysis has been performed, this inserts a block containing the results of the most recent analysis

-- Legend table - Provided that a terrain analysis has been performed, this inserts a legend table which contains a summary/report of the information for the analysis
+- Legend table - Provided that a terrain analysis has been performed, this inserts a legend table that contains a summary/report of the information for the analysis

 - Information section (pink) - This displays basic information about the terrain.
 This section may update when an inquiry is performed.